Polymer/old-docs-site/app/2.0/docs/upgrade.md

 ```
 attached: function() {
+  // 1st argument to afterNextRender is used as the "this"
+  // value when the callback is invoked.
-  Polymer.RenderStatus.afterNextRender(function() {
+  Polymer.RenderStatus.afterNextRender(this, function() {
      // measure something
-  }.bind(this))
+  });
 }
 ```

-Deferring work until after the constructor completes using `setTimeout` or `requestAnimationFrame`.

 #### Ready time {#ready-time}

 The `ready` callback, for one-time initialization, signals the creation of the element's shadow DOM.
 In the case of class-based elements, you need to call `super.ready()` before accessing the shadow tree.

 The major difference between 1.x and 2.0 has to do with the timing of initial light DOM distribution.
 In the v1 shady DOM polyfill, initial distribution of children into `<slot>` is asynchronous (microtask) to creating the `shadowRoot`, meaning distribution occurs after observers are run and `ready`  is called.
 In the Polymer 1.0 shim, initial distribution occurred before `ready`.

 To check the initial distribution, use `setTimeout` or `requestAnimationFrame` from `ready`.
 The callback should fire after initial distribution is complete.

 ```